Child Protection

 Of course this is not an exhaustive list but merely seeks to cover those groups who come into contact with children on a more regular basis - other than the children's parents.

-These individuals are already obliged by law to inform the authorities of any misgivings they have in relation to the welfare and safety of any child who comes into contact with them.
-If an individual suspects sexual abuse, physical or emotional cruelty, maltreatment or instances of risk then they are at liberty to inform the correct authorities so that they may mount a thorough and proper investigation.
+These organisations are already obliged by law to inform the authorities of any suspicions they have in relation to the welfare and safety of any child who comes into contact with them.
+If an individual suspects sexual abuse, physical or emotional cruelty, maltreatment or instances of risk then they should inform the correct authorities that a thorough and proper investigation can take place.

 If you suspect - or are in any doubt - as to the safety and well being of anyone who might fall into the category of a vulnerable personal then in the first instance you should make contact with your nearest government agency and ask their advice.